 At least one of these exists, and was on display in pristine condition for many years in a shop on Elizabeth St, the heart of Melbourne's motorcycle trade.
-It had been uncrated in 1953 after many years in a warehouse.
-The machine was later displayed at Maffra Motor Museum before being sold at auction in 2012.
+It had been uncrated in 1953 after a long stay in a warehouse, and was later displayed at Maffra Motor Museum before being sold at auction in 2012.
 It is a 1914 model with a Precision "Big Four" engine.

 SPRING FRAME FOR MOTOR CYCLES.